iHarryNguyen/Books/README.md

 # Books
-A list of books/tutorials that I will continually add to that I will read throughout my career
+A list of books/tutorials that I will continually add to that I will read/finish and learn throughout my career

 [Bento](https://bento.io/home)